Introduction Of Oyster CDP (Customer Data Platform)

 Data Warehouse (AWS Redshift):

-Data warehouse or an analytical database for Oyster is redshift.
-After the data processing, IICS loads the data to redshift.
-Redshift is a columnar database where it’s massively parallel processing (MPP) enables fast execution of the most complex queries operating on large amounts of data.
+After the processing of data, the ingestion engine loads the data to AWS Redshift (columnar storage, massively parallel processing (MPP) database).
+This enables fast execution of the most complex queries operating on petabytes of data.

-Oyster UI is the front end interface for Oyster users.
-Oyster UI is primarily consist of following components.
+Oyster UI is the front-end interface for Oyster users.
+Oyster UI primarily consists of the following modules:

-- Customer 360: Customer 360 visualizes all of the multi-touchpoint data where customer customer interacts with the brand – From customer profile , to all of their browse data, their response to the promotions, and their interaction with customer services as well as social media behavior.
+- Customer 360: Customer 360 visualizes all of the multi-touchpoint data where the customer interacts with the brand – from customer profile to all of their browser data, their response to the promotions, and their interaction with customer services as well as social media behavior.

-- Work boards and action center: Each workboard is a collection of metric leaderboards and gadgets, each of which are designed keeping the particular department in focus.
-Workboards further allow for customization of gadgets and metrics Oyster has pre defined intuitive Workboards created for each of the key departments of any organization namely.
+- Work boards and action center: Each workboard is a collection of metric leaderboards and gadgets.
+Each is designed to keep the particular department in focus.
+Workboards further allow for customization of gadgets and metrics.
+Oyster has pre-defined intuitive workboards created for each of the key departments of an enterprise, namely:

 - Customer Support